eliasrosales88/web-component-ota/README.md

 To test the web component build in local server
 `npm run start:element`

+The web component accepts adding **item-hover** class to add hover styles on list items

 To build as angular app
 `npm run build`